rmcgibbo/msmaccelerator2/README.md

   between the kernel and the frontends.
 Eventually, I want to log all of these messages to a database like mongodb that plays nice with JSON.
 The exact format of the messages is described in `msmaccelerator/message.py`.
-For some background, you can also ready the IPython messaging spec [here](http://ipython.org/ipython-doc/dev/development/messaging.html)
+For some background, you can also ready the [IPython messaging specification](http://ipython.org/ipython-doc/dev/development/messaging.html).

 Execution structure